RobustFormer: Noise-Robust Pre-training for images and videos: Methods

 \subsection{Attention Computation}

-In the wavelet embedding step we average, concat or omit the high frequency components in an effort to avoid noise and smooth out the input representation.
-However since we perform additional latent transformation(3D Convolution with tube masking) which might escalate some of the remaining noises during attention calculation.
-We want to minimize the redundant details as much as possible during our overall training.
-Prior works\cite{wu2024waveformer} have proved that noise before the attention mechanism alters the correlation scores between features by increasing the values for unrelated pairs (due to the random alignment by noise) and decreasing them for related pairs (as noise dilutes the true alignment), thereby distorting the focus of the attention mechanism.
-This in our case leads to highly deviated classification accuracy.
-We thus follow steps from \cite{wu2024waveformer} to smooth out the latent representation before proceeding to attention calculation by completely omitting the involved high frequency components.
+In the wavelet embedding step, we average, concatenate, or omit high-frequency components to reduce noise and smooth the input representation.
+However, the subsequent latent transformation (3D convolution with tube masking) may amplify residual noise during attention calculation.
+To minimize redundant details, we aim to reduce noise as much as possible during training.
+Prior work \cite{wu2024waveformer} has shown that noise before the attention mechanism distorts correlation scores by increasing values for unrelated pairs (due to random alignment) and decreasing values for related pairs (as noise weakens true alignment), ultimately impairing classification accuracy.
+To mitigate this, we follow \cite{wu2024waveformer} and fully omit high-frequency components, ensuring a smoother latent representation before attention calculation.